 Blackbeard’s escape strategy was brilliant.
 It reminded the viewer of the Blackwater sea battle in Game of Thrones but better in one respect.
 In Blackwater, The Imp’s strategy was to destroy as many ships and men as possible before they made their landing.
 In XXII., the actions take by Blackbeard were meant as a diversion.
 Only one person saw part of Blackbeard’s strategy for what it was in XXII. and that person was obeyed too late to be 100% effective.

 In Blackwater, the viewer knew what was coming because of what was leaking from the boat.
 In XXII., the viewer had no idea what the bonfire meant until its implementation, making that aspect of Blackbeard’s trick somewhat better than The Imp’s.
-Captain Charles Vain (Zach McGowan) delivering that ‘surprise’ made it that much better.
+Captain Charles Vane (Zach McGowan) delivering that ‘surprise’ made it that much better.

 The only explanation that I can think of is that those men were manning the Spanish ship in the bay Captain Flint captured last season.